 A mortgage in principle is an official estimate from a lender of how much you can afford to borrow on a mortgage.
-It can be a very useful thing to have when hunting for a first home (or second property), as it shows the estate agent that you’re a serious buyer and that any offer you make is a realistic one.

 Here you can find out more about what a mortgage in principle involves, and how to use one to your best advantage.